CatCraftYT/advent-of-code/README.md

-# Advent of Code
+# Advent of Code 2025
-This repository contains all of my solutions to [Advent of Code](https://adventofcode.com).
+This branch contains all of my solutions to [Advent of Code 2025](https://adventofcode.com).
+All solutions are written in Haskell.
+Using Cabal this time (as annoying as it can be)!

-Each year is in its own branch.
-The first AoC I did was 2024.
+# Unsolved
-Currently all solutions written in Haskell (cool language!).
+None so far...